 “During the interview, the reference, Raptopoulos, and the proposed amendments were discussed and agreement was reached that the proposed amendments to claims 1, 6, and 15 overcame the cited reference”.

 Thus, through an interview, the applicant was able to overcome the examiner arguments.
 Although we don’t have the transcript of exactly what was said, we can access the amended claims later in the file wrapper.

 This was clearly an interview proposed by the applicant in response to the examiner’s non-final rejection.
-Some patent attorneys/agents prefer to file broad claims with a patent application and then after a non-final rejection, request an examiner interview in order to discuss the matter without putting any of the details in writing which can create issues in the future.
-Especially if the patent is ever the subject of a patent litigation.
+Some patent attorneys/agents prefer to file broad claims with a patent application and then after receiving a non-final rejection from the examiner, they request an examiner interview.
+This strategy enables a savvy applicant to discuss the matter verbally without putting any of the details in writing (subsequently ending up in the file history).
+The filewrapper provides a written history of the back and forth of the patent application process.
+Including discussions related to patentability, prior art, and arguments of why or why not a patent should grant.
+This written material can create issues for an applicant in the future.
+Especially if the patent is the subject of a patent litigation.

 The screenshot below from the file wrapper displays the amended claims which were ultimately allowed.
-You can see that by removing a few words and adding a few others, the examiner was satisfied that the applicant traversed the cited prior art with respect to claim 1, see Figure 8 below.
+By simply removing a few words and adding a few others, the examiner was satisfied that the applicant traversed the cited prior art with respect to claim 1, see Figure 9 below.